LoisRP/Portfolio/README.md

 Limited collection of items I have authored related to technical communication and programming.
 No items from full-time employment between 2006-2017, due to NDAs.

 ## Articles
-Frequent contributor to TECHWHIRL, a technical communication portal:
+Frequent contributor to TECHWHIRL, a technical communication portal.
+See my articles there:
 * http://techwhirl.com/author/loisrpatterson/

 "What factors contribute to good API documentation?", STC Intercom (September 2014).
-See PDF:
+See:
 * [PDF on DropBox](https://www.dropbox.com/s/bucirvtlh5h0dwk/What%20Factors%20Contribute%20to%20Good%20API%20Documentation_%20-%20Intercom.pdf?dl=0)

 ## Books